pwncollege/ctf-archive/0x41414141ctf2021/wrongdownload/DESCRIPTION.md

 My key has been missing inside these two binaries can you help me to find it out ,as per my friend the key is divided in two parts between the two binaries so, remember you need to join them up before submitting as a flag.

-`Use flagCheck to input the flag you get from the challenge to get the actual flag`

 ---
 **Author:** ElementalX